 6. Banana Daiquiri, Saint Kitts & Nevis

 I have to be honest and say I prefer a Strawberry Daiquiri, but a banana version is a tropical classic.
 Made by blending dark rum, sugar, lime juice, banana liqueur, water, and peeled ripe bananas with ice, the Banana Daiquiri is a thick and creamy treat.
+Go go all out and serve this in a coconut bowl for a real holiday touch.

 7. Flaming Volcano, Hawaii